draganescu/rasterPHP/README.md

 # Hi i'm Raster!

-So here's the story from A to Z, you wanna get with me, you gotta listen carefully.

 ## Basics

-Opa MVC style!
-Oops \o/ wrong song.

-You've got views in HTML.
+Views in HTML.
 All HTML and nothing else.
 All templating is done via HTML comments.
 Clear?

 > Comments!
 Why?
 Because its lovely not to mess around with the finely built work of a front end developer by adding non semantic stuff, ruining tags by breaking them in loops and also its great to see things in the browser as they're meant to be without accolades or php code artifacts killing your retina.

-You've got models in PHP.
+Models in PHP.
 Nothing but PHP.
 All the models return   just data like arrays, strings and booleans.

-You've got one single thin controller.
+One single thin controller.
 Very thin.
 All it  does is controlling: routing and mapping models to views.

 ## How it works